gvaibhav/openai-apps-sdk-examples/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](./LICENSE) for details.
+This project is not licensed for use.